Syrians lament their losses in Turkish border village

 "The Syrians are more afraid of us than those inside because the people can hit and run back and even smuggle weapons.
 They have dug trenches in the mountains behind the border and concealed more tanks," said Ibrahim Said, 21, a teacher from Jabal al Zaywa.

-Glued to the television, Ahmad Soufan, 42, a farmer from Janoudieh several kilometers away, fumes at what he sees as foot-dragging by Turkey in setting up a safe zone inside Syria.
+Glued to the television, Ahmad Soufan, 42, a farmer from Janoudieh several kilometres away, fumes at what he sees as foot-dragging by Turkey in setting up a safe zone inside Syria.

 Turkey has been one of the most vocal critics of Assad's crackdown and has made clear that if the situation gets worse it will push for international backing to set up a protected buffer zone for Syrians fleeing a humanitarian crisis.